syncfusion-content/blazor-docs/blazor/chart/events.md

 OnSelectionComplete |[OnSelectionChanged](events/#onselectionchanged)
 OnDragComplete |[OnSelectionChanged](events/#onselectionchanged)

-> From `v18.4.*`, We have removed the following previous release events from chart component
+> From `v18.4.*`, We have removed the following previous release events from chart component.

 Event Name|
 -----|